 What is the main message of The Art of War?

 The main message is that strategic thinking, preparation, and adaptability determine victory more than brute force.
 Sun Tzu emphasizes knowing yourself and your enemy, winning through positioning rather than direct conflict, and remaining flexible as circumstances change.
+By applying these principles, leaders can achieve their objectives more effectively, ensuring long-term success through careful planning and alignment, as explored in depth in resources on applying The Art of War to modern business strategy.

 How can The Art of War be applied to business?